jwyang/JULE-Caffe/README.md

 ### Overview

 This project is a Caffe implementation for our CVPR 2016 [paper](https://arxiv.org/abs/1604.03628), which performs jointly unsupervised learning of deep CNN and image clusters.
-The intuition behind this is that better image representation will facilitate clustering, while better clustering results will help representation learning.
-Given a unlabeled dataset, it will iteratively learn CNN parameters and cluster images in unsupervised manner.

 ### Acknowledgement